narwhalacademy/zebra-crossing/README.md

 - You feel you could be doing more to ensure your digital safety and privacy, but you're not in immediate danger.
 (If you are, seek out an expert for a one-on-one consult.)
 - You're comfortable with technology.
 For example, you're comfortable going into the settings section of your computer/smartphone.

+### 🗺 Where this guide is from

+- This advice here draws from our experiences living and working in the US, Canada and Hong Kong.
+Much of what we write applies in other places, but if you see any gaps in our coverage, [please let us know](mailto:contact@narwhalacademy.org).

 ### 🌱 How to use this guide

 - Recommendations have been sorted in ascending levels of difficulty.
 Start from level one and work your way up!